samagra-comms/community/use/developer/development-environment.md

 ### 2.3 Build and Run :

-now we can build and Run the projects using below steps :
+Now we can build and Run the projects using below steps :

 * Required Plugins to build the project :
     maven